X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim12alphablending.md

 ## Back to the code

 Told you, it is that simple.
-It iss VERY important however, to disable alpha blending after we have drawn our bullets, otherwise, the next frame our entire scene would also be rendered with additive alpha blending!
+It is VERY important, however, to disable alpha blending after we have drawn our bullets, otherwise, the next frame our entire scene would also be rendered with additive alpha blending!
 So put this line at the end of the **DrawBullets** method, right after the last foreach loop:

 ```csharp
     _device.BlendState = BlendState.Opaque;